 and if you have a job offer in Canada

-Then comes a question to find out if you have work experience and here you have to include one by one the positions you have held.
+Then comes a question to find out if you have work experience, and here you have to include the positions you have held one by one.

 In general, you have to check the names.

 Information on whether the accompanying person has taken any language tests

 and the work history of your accompanying person